Lyndon Ruhnke, PC

 - Alimony/spousal support payments

-While some debts are not forgiven, the creditors may agree to a reasonable repayment plan, which is best achieved with a Chapter 13 bankruptcy.
+While some debts are not forgiven, the creditors must agree to payments from a Chapter 13 bankruptcy plan approved by the court.

-As previously stated, Chapter 7 bankruptcy is the best option to eliminate debt quickly, but to achieve financial relief quickly, an individual must agree to sell or liquidate personal assets.
-Such assets include homes, other real estate or land, vehicles, retirement accounts, pensions, and anything else of value that can pay off debt.
+As previously stated, Chapter 7 bankruptcy is the best option to eliminate debt quickly, but to achieve financial relief quickly, an individual may have to agree to sell or liquidate non-exempt personal assets.
+Such assets may include homes, other real estate or land, luxury vehicles, and anything else, that is not otherwise protected, of value that can pay off debt.
+You should speak to an experienced bankruptcy attorney regarding your assets before filing a Chapter 7 bankruptcy.
+Most debtors contemplating a Chapter 7 bankruptcy will have no assets at risk of liquidation.

 Filing for bankruptcy puts the pause on creditor harassment and the stress of falling further behind on your bills each month.
 To find out whether bankruptcy is right for you or whether another debt relief option may better suit your situation, contact bankruptcy attorney Lyndon Ruhnke today.
-Lyndon Ruhnke, P.C. serves clients throughout the Portland area, with offices located in Portland, Gresham, and Beaverton.
+Lyndon Ruhnke, P.C. serves clients throughout Oregon, with offices located in Portland, Gresham, and Beaverton.